HMCL-dev/HMCL/README.md

 ## Contribution

-If you want to submit a pull request, there are some requirements:
+If you want to submit a pull request, here are some requirements:

 * IDE: IntelliJ IDEA
 * Compiler: Java 1.8 or Java 11+